 Making no safe space for failure is the number 1 indicator it’s time to leave.
-If you are looking for innovation, this isn’t the right company for you.
+There really is no such thing as failure.
+Failure is from a mindset, an opinion that may not be able to see the whole picture of what is being created.
+What is really going on behind the scenes.
+Instead we want to stay in a curious mindset.
+See everything as an indictor getting us closer to what we want to create.
+Seeing everything as gifts of growth.
+If you are looking for innovation, a mindset that looks for the known is not for you.
 Today, many companies have broken cultures.
 It’s the ones that are solving for this that are growing and will continue to grow.

 I had a wake up call at 28 that I was doing this for all the wrong reasons.
 I was making great money, but I wasn’t happy anymore.
-I used to love my job, but a bad culture at a company had left me feeling jaded.
-I can’t say I blame the company alone though, because there are many things wrong with the industry as a whole.
-My role was to increase revenue and build growth year over year, which I achieved.
-I wanted to help and improve the company as a whole, but the system didn’t want to listen.
-I had to stop and ask myself:” Why am I working so hard for a company that doesn’t appreciate it?”
-“Why am I doing something that I’m not even sure I love?”
+I used to love my job, but the culture was not resonating with me.
+I had to stop and ask myself: “Why am I doing something that I’m not even sure I love?”

 I had always been in love with the arts from a young age.
-I’m one of the weird people that has even left brain and right brain.
-I always loved fashion.
-I was on a competitive dance team in high school.
 I loved to always create and think outside of the box.
 This is when I realized I had started to change myself too much to be who a company wanted me to be.
-In an increasing older, male dominated company, they didn’t understand me as a young female.
 If a company doesn’t celebrate unique differences and you lose yourself.
 It’s time to stop and think.
 Nothing is worth losing who you are.
-I know many females deal with this in corporations today.
-We’re told we must act a certain way.
-Be more assertive.
-But if you are, you’re called Bossy.
-Too ambitious.
-What’s wrong with empathy?
-What’s wrong with humble leadership if it results in increased revenues and sales?
-Instead it’s time our culture as a whole realized there is innate value in different traits.
-Teams that are more diverse (via gender and culture) wind up making the company more money.
-Since corporate profits are on the line, I say this is a global issue.
-Every company should start asking themselves, is our old way of thinking holding us back?
+Instead it’s time we wake up to seeing there is innate value in different traits.
+Teams that are more diverse (via gender, culture, etc.) wind up making companies more prosperous.

 If you found this article helpful, or you think it could help someone else – please feel free to share.